-As with coursework assessment, the Mitigating Circumstances mechanism also applies to dissertations.
-Any student who considers that their dissertation may be delayed due to 'unforeseen' and 'unpreventable' circumstances should make their case in writing, with relevant evidence.
+As with coursework assessment, the Extensions and Mitigating Circumstances processes also apply to dissertations.
+Any student who considers that their dissertation may be delayed or their academic performance impacted due to 'unforeseen' and 'unpreventable' circumstances should apply for an Extension or Mitigating Circumstances.

-All work to be considered under Mitigating Circumstances should be submitted as soon as is practicable but note that any dissertations submitted after the start of October may be too late to be marked and the award confirmed in time for the December Graduation.
+All work to be considered under Mitigating Circumstances should be submitted as soon as is practicable but note that any Postgraduate Taught dissertations submitted after the start of October may be too late to be marked and the award confirmed in time for the December Graduation.

-Any dissertations submitted after the deadline without approved Mitigating Circumstances can only receive a maximum mark of 40% as they will be treated as a resit and the mark capped at the lowest compensatable level.
+Any Postgraduate Taught dissertations submitted after the deadline without an approved extension or mitigating circumstances case can only receive a maximum mark of 40% as they will be treated as a resit and the mark capped at the lowest compensatable level.
 A maximum mark of '40R' will be recorded and no further attempt will be permitted.